A Turbulent Framework for Star Formation in High-Redshift Galaxies: Summary

-The authors thank Steven Furlanetto, Nir Mandelker, Marta Reina-Campos, and Rachel Somerville for stimulating discussion.
+The authors thank the anonymous referee for helpful comments that improved this paper, as well as Alexander de la Vega, Steven Furlanetto, Aharon Kakoly, Nir Mandelker, Marta Reina-Campos, and Rachel Somerville for stimulating discussion.
 GS was supported by a CIERA Postdoctoral Fellowship, and would like to acknowledge the Kavli Institute for Theoretical Physics (KITP) where part of this work was done for their hospitality (supported in part by grant NSF PHY-2309135).
 CAFG was supported by NSF through grants AST-2108230 and AST-2307327; by NASA through grants 21-ATP21-0036 and 23-ATP23-0008; and by STScI through grant JWST-AR-03252.001-A. This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 JS was supported by the Israel Science Foundation (grant No. 2584/21).
 The simulations used in this paper were run on ACCESS computational resources (allocation TG-AST21010).
 Additional analysis was done using the Quest computing cluster at Northwestern University.

 \software{\textsc{GizmoAnalysis} \citep{Wetzel_2016,2020ascl.soft02015W}, matplotlib \citep{Hunter2007}, numpy \citep{Harris2020}, scipy \citep{Virtanen2020} }

 \twocolumngrid